dev-habib-nuhu/dev-habib-nuhu/README.md

 ### 🚀 About Me

-I'm a **Full-stack Software Engineer** based in Nigeria 🇳🇬, with over **8 years of experience** building dynamic, scalable web applications and architecting **microservice-based systems**.
+I'm a **Full-stack Software Engineer** with over **8 years of experience** building dynamic, scalable web applications and architecting **microservice-based systems**.
 I have extensive experience working with **message brokers** such as **Kafka**, which enables real-time data streaming and enhances communication in distributed systems.
 My passion lies in problem-solving and delivering robust software solutions using modern tech stacks.

 ---